hamidghaedi/scRNA_seq-analysis/README.md

 #### Integration

 To improve clustering and downstream analyses, it can be beneficial to integrate or align samples across groups using shared highly variable genes.
 If cells cluster by sample, condition, batch, dataset, or modalities(scRNA, scATAC-seq), integration can help to remove these unwanted sources of variation.
 For example, if we want to integrate normal samples together and BLCA samples together, we should keep each sample as a separate object and transform them accordingly for integration.
 This is necessary to ensure that the samples are properly aligned and that downstream analyses are meaningful.
+If cell types are present in one dataset, but not the other, then the cells will still appear as a separate sample-specific cluster.

 ``` r